Frequently Asked Questions

 How do I avoid paint bleed when I stencil?

-Due to the nature of stenciling, paint bleeding can occur.
+Due to the nature of stenciling, there is always a potential for paint bleed to occur.
 Bleeding happens when the paint seeps under the edge of your stencil and creates an edge that's less than perfect.

 The idea is more about reducing bleed rather than eliminating it completely.
 Here are some tips on reducing bleeding while stenciling.
 See more tips in our "How-To Stencil" videos.